marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-equipment-capability-application.md

 Note: Start with a generalized equipment and a generalized function and sketch the narrowing.

 An equipment in a physical context considering how it fits and what fits in it...

--type
--size
--thermals
--power/thermal
+- type
+- size
+- thermals
+- power/thermal
--physical compatibility
+- physical compatibility
--electrical compatibility
+- electrical compatibility
--diagram or compatibilities from ONF work
+- diagram or compatibilities from ONF work
--physical assemblies and thermals
+- physical assemblies and thermals

-Function emergent from a physical equipment with applied data -raw functions (use ProcessingConstruct recursion as per ONF) -emergent capabilities and needs
+Function emergent from a physical equipment with applied data:

+- raw functions (use ProcessingConstruct recursion as per ONF)
+- emergent capabilities and needs
--functional compatibility
+- functional compatibility
--power and thermals per functions
+- power and thermals per functions

-A system of equipments in an assembly
+A system of equipments in an assembly:

--functional assemblies
+- functional assemblies
--power and thermals per assembly
+- power and thermals per assembly

 A system arrangements for a protection scheme.